What is general insurance?

 Option One: Your contents will be insured for accidental loss or damage at your home or while they are temporarily removed to anywhere within New Zealand.
 Most items are covered for the cost of replacing a lost or destroyed item or repairing a damaged item up to certain limits.
 Some items – for example, clothing, footwear, books and magazines and certain items that are over a particular age – will only be covered for their indemnity value up to the limits.

 Option Two: With this option your contents will be covered for certain events only, and cover is limited to contents situated at the home only.
 All items are covered for their indemnity value up to certain limits.

 Motor Vehicle and Boat Insurance

-Cover may include Loss or accidental damage to your vehicle.
-Damage you might cause to someone else's property or vehicle.
+Cover may include loss or accidental damage to your vehicle, plus damage you might cause to someone else's property or vehicle.

 What does my car insurance cover?